expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

     "isTabletOnly": BOOLEAN,

     /*
       Dictionary of arbitrary configuration to add to your standalone app's native Info.plist.
 Applied prior to all other Expo-specific configuration.
+      Must be customized if your app requests system permissions, see details here: https://docs.expo.io/versions/latest/distribution/app-stores/#system-permissions-dialogs-on-ios

       No other validation is performed, so use this at your own risk of rejection from the App Store.
     */